 As followers of Jesus, we are to pattern our lives after his, we are to do what he did, to live like he did.
 It is astounding to read how many times this comes up in the New Testament.
 Whenever you’re reading in the New Testament and you come across words like “holiness, righteousness, purity, etc.,” look and see if that writer is referring to a way of living life.
 They are likely talking about the way of life that followers of Jesus should live.

 The tricky part about living a blameless life is that it can be hard to know what that look likes in 2019.
 So I would encourage you to think about real world people.
 Who do you know that is doing a decent job of living the blameless life?
 Ask them how they do it!
 Learn from them.
 If you are a part of Faith Church, look at our Leadership Team members.
 All of our Leadership Team members are excellent examples of this.
 They’re all humble, so if you ask them about it, they’ll say this sermon makes them think they shouldn’t be on the Leadership Team.
 But that humility is just more evidence of their blamelessness, and why you should ask them how to live a blameless life.
-So for all us of followers of Jesus, blamelessness is our goal.
+So for all followers of Jesus, blamelessness is our goal.
 For leaders of church, blamelessness is a requirement.